Learn My Colors

 Another point of confusion according to Dr. Dye is that in the English language we use color words before an object.
 We say things like “the green frog” or “brown shoe”.
 Toddlers have just learned to say words like “frog” and “shoe” and now it seems to them that we are calling the same objects “green” and “brown”.
 She advises instead that we use color words after the object.
 Instead of asking questions like “can you find the blue boat” we should ask “can you find the boat that is blue”.
 By using the object first, the child’s attention is focused on the object and the color is more likely to be understood as a property of the object.
 To avoid this type of confusion the game does not use any recognizable objects such as balls, boats, or planes to display the colors.

-There were a couple other consideration that I felt were needed.
+There was a couple other consideration that I felt was needed.
 First, there could NOT be any text whatsoever on the screen.
 This should be somewhat obvious as children at that age can’t read.
 All the questions and responses had to be spoken.
 A BIG THANK YOU to my sister Katherine for providing the vast majority of the voices.
 The other consideration was that there were to be NO ADS.
 There should NOT be any place on the screen where a toddler could click that would take away from the game (or cost the parents money!).